Eric-Eklund/tic-tac-toe/README.md

 # React Tic-Tac-Toe

-A classic Tic-Tac-Toe game built with React, TypeScript, and Vite.
-Features a beautiful, responsive design with smooth animations and modern styling.
+A modern, fully-featured Tic-Tac-Toe game built with React, TypeScript, and Vite.
+Features a stunning dark theme with orange glowing effects, smooth animations, and a complete game experience with player management and game history.

 ## Features

-- 🎮 Classic 3x3 Tic-Tac-Toe gameplay
+- 🎮 Classic 3x3 Tic-Tac-Toe gameplay with smart winner detection
-- 👥 Two-player mode (X vs O)
+- 👥 Two-player mode with editable player names
+- 🏆 Game over screen with winner announcements and rematch functionality
+- 📊 Game log showing move history
-- 🎨 Beautiful gradient background and modern UI design
+- 🎨 Beautiful dark theme with orange glowing effects and animations
-- ✨ Smooth animations and hover effects
+- ✨ Epic title animations and smooth hover effects
+- 🔧 Fully typed with TypeScript and structured Player objects
 - 📱 Responsive design that works on all devices
 - ⚡ Built with Vite for fast development and optimized builds
-- 🔧 TypeScript for type safety and better developer experience
+- 🎯 Proper game state management with turn-based logic

 ## Tech Stack